PeizhuoLi/neural-blend-shapes/README.md

 Note that due to the limitation of Blender, you cannot run Eevee render engine with a headless machine.

-We also provide several parameters to control the behavior of the scripts. , please refer to the code for more details.
-To pass parameters to python script in blender, please do following:
+We also provide several arguments to control the behavior of the scripts.
+Please refer to the code for more details.
+To pass arguments to python script in blender, please do following:

 ~~~bash
 blender [blend file path(optional)] -P [python script path] [-b] -- --arg1 [ARG1] --arg2 [ARG2]